fifteenfortyfive/website/README.md

 If you'd like to access the database remotely, you can find the generated credentials in the `.env` file on the server.
 The `DATABASE_URL` can then be pasted into your favorite client.

 Note that the database only listens for connections on `localhost`, so you'll need to have an SSH tunnel (as any user) to be able to make the connection.

+### Setting up Swapfile

+Crystal uses a very large amount of RAM when compiling medium-size applications such as this one.
+Especially on small servers like DigitalOcean's $5/month droplet, this is a big issue.
+That server is more than capable enough with CPU (even with only 1 core), but 1GB of RAM is not nearly large enough even just to build the app, let alone also have it running and a database up as well.

+Swapfiles let you provide more space for the OS to move data around to simulate more RAM.
+It should be used _sparingly_, but is useful for situations like this.

+[This guide](https://linuxize.com/post/how-to-add-swap-space-on-ubuntu-18-04/) goes through how to configure a Swapfile on Ubuntu.
+A 2GB Swapfile will be more than sufficient for the needs of this application.

+Configuring the Swappiness to a low value is also good (to ensure that it is only really used when compiling, not in normal operation).